 AIA announces Small Project Award recipients

-WASHINGTON – May 30, 2019 - The American Institute of Architects (AIA) is recognizing 12 exceptional designs with its 2019 Small Project Awards.
-Complete details for each of the awarded projects can be reviewed on AIA’s website.
+WASHINGTON – May 15, 2023 – The American Institute of Architects (AIA) is recognizing exceptional designs with its 2023 Small Project Awards.

-Now in its 16th year, the AIA Small Project Awards program--established by The Small Project Practitioners (SPP)-- recognizes small-project practitioners for the high quality of their work.
-The program also aims at raising awareness about the value and design excellence that architects can bring to projects, no matter their size or scope.
-Award recipients are categorized in three groups:
+Now in its 20th year, the AIA Small Project Awards program, established by the Small Project Design (SPD) Knowledge Community, recognizes small project practitioners for the high quality of their work.
+The program also aims to raise awareness about the value and design excellence that architects can bring to projects, no matter their size or scope.
+Award recipients are categorized in four groups:

-- Category 1 could include small project construction, an architectural object, work of environmental art or an architectural design element that costs up to $150,000 in construction.
+- Category 1 - Small project construction, an architectural object, work of environmental art or an architectural design element that costs up to $250,000 in construction.

-- Category 3 could include small project construction, an architectural object, work of environmental art or an architectural design that is under 5,000 square feet.
+- Category 3 - Small project construction, an architectural object, work of environmental art or an architectural design that is under 5,000 square feet.

-The following are recipients of this year’s Small Project Awards by category:
+The following are recipients of this year’s Small Project Awards: